-How Do I Report Sexual Assault?
+How Do I Report Sexual Violence?

-Contact Your Local Law Enforcement
+Report To Your Local Law Enforcement

 Visit a Medical Center

 While seeking medical attention, you can tell the healthcare professional that you would like to report the crime.
 They can assist you with the next steps.

-Even if you are unsure about pressing charges or filing a lawsuit, it is always a good idea to seek a forensic exam.
-You have the right to get a forensic exam regardless of whether you intend to report a crime, press criminal charges or file a civil claim.
+Even if you are unsure about reporting the crime or filing a lawsuit, it is always a good idea to seek a forensic exam.
+You have the right to get a forensic exam regardless of whether you intend to report a crime or file a civil claim.

 Connect with a Local Rape Crisis Center

-The National Sexual Assault Hotline can connect you with the nearest sexual assault service provider.
-These local organizations provide education, counseling, and advocacy to survivors.
+The National Sexual Assault Hotline can connect you with the nearest sexual violence service provider.
+These local organizations provide education, counseling and advocacy to survivors.

 Seek Legal Guidance

-- Survivors receive the possibility of financial compensation.
+- Survivors may receive financial compensation.

 How Do I Report Child Sexual Abuse?

-When you make a report, a certain amount of information is required including the child’s name, age, and address, as well as the type of abuse suspected.
+When you make a report, a certain amount of information is required, including the child’s name, age and address, as well as the type of abuse suspected.
 The reporting agency will be able to determine if there is enough information to act upon.
 You can always add to the report if you discover more information at a later date.